Cardinal-Space-Mining/lance-2025/README.md

 git submodule update --init --recursive
 ```

-## Build
+## Dependencies
-1. Install [ROS2](https://docs.ros.org/en/jazzy/Installation.html) if not already done (we are using Jazzy for 2024-2025)
+1. Install [ROS2](https://docs.ros.org/en/jazzy/Installation.html) if not already done (we are using Jazzy for 2024-2025).

-2. Use rosdep to install dependencies
+2. Use rosdep to install dependencies.
     - Initialize rosdep if not already done:
         ```bash
         sudo rosdep init